 In February 1923, two Norwegians, Nordahl Grieg and Nils Lie, wrote a crime novel about the looting of a train to Bergen.
 The book was called The Bergen Train Was Robbed in the Night (or, in its original Norwegian: Bergenstoget plyndret i natt).

 Their next step was to get people to buy the book.
-They came up with a brilliant plan and one that may have been the origin of fake news, 15 years before Orwell’s “War of the Worlds” fake news radio broadcast.
-They advertised in the nation newspaper Aftenposten by putting the title of the book on the front page.
-They convinced thousands of readers that the headline was news as opposed to a publicity stunt.
-It became the most popular Easter book in Norwegian history and is considered the start of Påskekrim.
+They came up with a brilliant plan and one that may have been the origin of fake news (15 years before Welle’s “War of the Worlds” radio broadcast).
+They advertised in the newspaper, Aftenposten, by putting the title of the book on the front page.
+The headline convinced thousands of readers that the iconic train had actually been looted!
+It soon became the most popular Easter book in Norwegian history and is considered the beginning of Påskekrim.